E.I. Kritsotakis

 Short Bio

-I was appointed Associate Professor of Biostatistics in the Medical School of the University of Crete in December 2018, following five years as tenured Lecturer (Assistant Professor) in Epidemiology and Medical Statistics at the University of Sheffield, UK (2014-2018), where I maintain an honorary post as Senior Lecturer.
+I was appointed Associate Professor of Biostatistics in the Medical School of the University of Crete in December 2018, following a post as tenured Lecturer (Assistant Professor) in Epidemiology and Medical Statistics at the University of Sheffield, UK (2014-2018), where I maintain an honorary position of Senior Lecturer at the School of Medicine and Population Health.

 My first degree was in Mathematics (University of Crete, Greece, 1998) followed by a Master's degree in Statistics and Operational Research (University of Essex, UK, 2000).
 I underwent training in Applied Epidemiology at the Rollins School of Public Health, Emory University and the US Centers for Disease Control and Prevention (Atlanta, USA, 2005).
 I earned my PhD degree from the Faculty of Medicine at the University of Crete in 2007.

-My research focus is on statistical and epidemiological principles and methods for the design, analysis and reporting of clinical epidemiology research in healthcare settings.
-My record includes population-based studies of disease burden, prognostic research and clinical prediction models, quasi-experimental and time series studies, systematic reviews, meta-analyses and epidemiological surveillance systems with special interest on healthcare-associated infections, multi-drug resistant pathogens and antimicrobial drugs.
+My research interests lie in statistical and epidemiological principles and methods for the design, analysis and reporting of clinical and epidemiological studies in acute care hospitals and other healthcare settings.
+My record of research publications comprises mainly collaborative applied and translational research, including prognostic factor studies, clinical prediction models, quasi-experimental and time series studies for public health intervention evaluations, population-based cohort studies, complex sample surveys, systematic reviews and meta-analyses, with long-term research focus on healthcare-associated infections, multi-drug resistant pathogens and antimicrobial drugs.

-In May 2022, I was appointed Associate Editor of the journal "Public Health" of the Royal Society of Public Health.
+I was elected Associate Editor in May 2022 and was appointed Senior Associate Editor in February 2024 for the journal "Public Health" of the Royal Society of Public Health (published by Elsevier).

-View my recent brief academic CV using the link below:
+A recent academic CV can be downloaded from the link below:

 Professional Activities

-- Fellow and Charterd Statistician (CStat) of the Royal Statistical Society.
+- Fellow and Chartered Statistician (CStat) of the Royal Statistical Society.

 - Fellow (FHEA) of the Higher Education Academy/AdvanceHE.

-- Member of the International Society of Clinical Biostatistics.
+- Member of the Royal Society for Public Health (MRSPH).

-- Associate Editor of the journal Public Health and Editorial Board Member of the sister journal Public Health in Practice (Royal Society for Public Health, published by Elsevier)
+- Senior Associate Editor of the journal Public Health and Member of the Editorial Board of the sister journal Public Health in Practice (Royal Society for Public Health, published by Elsevier).

-- Statistical reviewer for the Lancet Infectious Diseases, the Lancet Microbe, the Lancet Regional Health, and other Lancet group journals.
+- Statistical reviewer for the Lancet Infectious Diseases, the Lancet Regional Health, the Lancet Microbe, and other Lancet group journals.

-- Acknowledged as one of the top reviewers in 2020 in the journal Clinical Microbiology and Infection (recognition letter here).
+- Acknowledged as one of the top reviewers in 2020 for the journal Clinical Microbiology and Infection (recognition letter here).

-- Expert reviewer for several high-impact medical journals: see my Publons record.
+- Expert reviewer for several high-impact medical journals: see my record in Web of Science.

 - Mentor, The Tipping Point organisation, providing group mentoring sessions for secondary school students on academic, professional and career decisions (profile here).